epfl-ada/ada-2023-project-crunchychicken/README.md

 | 17.12.2023 | Q1      | Q3      | Q2-3       | Q1-2      | Q2-3      |
 | 22.12.2023 | General      | General     | General       | General      | General      |

-## Questions for TAs

-- Our plan is to try to answer as many of the raised research questions as possible, but for the moment we are not sure which ones will give us more interesting results.
-Is this a good approach in your opinion?
-Should we focus on one of them instead?

-- Are the methods clear enough ?
-Or should we maybe define exact workflows for milestone P3 ?

 ## Authors